hardsmile98/job-frontend/README.md

 Project for search job using MERN stack.
 This is the frontend repo built with React.

 Global state management is taken care of by React Context API.
-For image uploads, instaclone uses Cloudinary.
+For avatar uploads uses Cloudinary.

 ## Running Locally